withastro/astro/examples/with-content/README.md

 │           └── second.md
 │       └── config.ts
 │   └── pages/
+│       ├── [...slug].astro
 │       └── index.astro
 └── package.json
 ```

-`src/content/` contains "collections" of Markdown or MDX documents you'll use in your website.
-Astro will generate a `getCollection` function to grab posts from `src/content/`, with type-checked frontmatter (see `src/content/config.ts`).
+`src/content/` contains "collections" of Markdown or MDX documents for you to query.
+Astro will generate a `getCollection` function to retrieve posts from `src/content/`, and type-check your frontmatter using an optional schema (see `src/content/config.ts`).

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

-Any static assets, like images, can be placed in the `public/` directory.

 ## 🧞 Commands